pawn-lang/YSI-Includes/YSI_Coding/y_ctrl/internal.md

 In pawn the special registers hold information such as the current instruction pointer (CIP, which instruction is currently being run), the stack pointer, offsets to the start of the code and data segments, and more.
-There are 7 by default, numbered `0` to `6`.
+There are seven by default, numbered `0` to `6`.
 The crashdetect plugin adds registers `0xFF` and `0xFE` for sending it instructions (as opposed to using normal functions since the plugin is optional and may not exist).
 These registers are read using `LCTRL` and written using `SCTRL`.
 The read result is placed in `pri` and the write data is (usually) read from `pri`: